LauzHack/Game-Jam-Information/README.md

 Free food and drinks will be provided throughout the event!
 The event concludes with a final pitch session where 3 winners will be selected and awarded exciting prizes such as CHF 3,000 worth of gaming gear, game keys, and more!
+**In addition, video game designer Sandro Dall'Aglio will be present at various times to guide the teams.**

 ## 4. Team Formation